“The only possible teacher

 HERITAGE

-Back in the 19th century, a tiny walking lane, perhaps not surprisingly named "Chancery," was designed to connect the Court House with the main street of downtown Bracebridge.
 Today the Court House is still operational and lawyers' offices continue to function on and around Chancery Lane.
-Besides, "chancery" possesses connotations that lead somewhat beyond just a Law, considering the initial Chancery Court of 15th17th centuries in England and Wales, which specifically dealt with behavioural issues from the perspective of the human sense of Fairness and Equity concepts of the Conscious.
-Thus, we were both historically and linguistically pre-determined to preserve this "chancery" touch while choosing a name for the gallery with psychological flavour on the Chancery Lane.
+Besides, word "chancery" possesses connotations that lead somewhat beyond just a Law, considering the initial Chancery Court of 15th17th centuries in England and Wales, which specifically dealt with behavioural issues from the perspective of the human sense of Fairness and Equity concepts of the Conscious.
+Thus, we were both historically and linguistically pre-determined to preserve this "chancery" touch while choosing a name for the gallery owned and curated by two psychology doctors on the Chancery Lane

-With respect to the spirit of the 19th century house in historical Bracebridge, it felt like an obligation to throw down its convenient modern "drop ceiling" in order to expose the charm of its original metal tiles underneath.
+With respect to the spirit of the 19th century building in historical Bracebridge, it felt like an obligation to throw down its convenient modern "drop ceiling" in order to expose the charm of its original metal tiles underneath.
 Old masonry containing traces of the building's story on its bricks was also appealing for emancipation from layers of stucco, paint, drywall and paper.
-Pieces of antique furniture of the period were re-introduced on the floor.
+Pieces of antique furniture of the period were re-introduced on the floor

 At different points of the past centuries, various enterprises were located in this house, such as a Tobacconist Shop, Book Store, and the famous Shelly Bistro.
 Now here is a Gallery.
 Yet, with the temptation of keeping with historical continuation in the old town, there is an attempt to recreate an allusion to the past.
 Thus in the gallery you still may buy a book, a cigar, or some fine chocolate.
-Understandably, though, here you will only find items look at the shelf associated with Art & Psychology and linked to the decadence of the bohemian Montmartre at the turn of the previous centuries.
+Understandably, though, here you will only find items

 The town’s legend offers that several ghosts inhabit the area.
-Accordingly, the popular Bracebridge Ghost Tour starts at the Inn-at-the-Falls and continues beside the Court House through Chancery Lane to the main street.
+Moreover, the popular Bracebridge Ghost Tour that starts at the Inn-at-the-Falls and continues beside the Court House through Chancery Lane PUBLICATION to the main street.
 Thus, the gallery happens to occupy a recognised "haunted house."
 Without going into details of believers and related experiences, the gallery reserves a shelf for books on the topic and opens its doors to Ghost Tour visitors, even after hours.
+A "Ghost Reading" takes place in the gallery on the Halloween Night look at the shelf and

 FELLOWSHIP

-Curator – Paul Ivanoff, Ph.D. (www.PrivateCounseling.ca)
+Paul Ivanoff, Ph.D.

-Consultant – Dmitry Ivanoff, M.Arch. (www.divanoff.net)
+Dmitry Ivanoff, M.Arch.

 GALLERY IMAGES